linnarsson-lab/ROBOFISH/Instalation.md

 The next cell in the Jupyter lab notebook will contain the functions to initiate the system.
 First make sure all paths in this cell are correct.
 - Make sure the path to the database is correct.
 In your ROBOFISH folder a new folder should have been made called `FISH_database` containing the database: `FISH_System2_db.sqlite`.
 Add the path to this file in the Jupyter lab (Windows: right click, properties, Location).
 - For the first run you can ignore the `start_imaging_file_path` and the `imaging_output folder`.
 Below are the explanations if you want to set them up.
   - The `start_imaging_file` is a file that the system uses to communicate with the Nikon software to automatically start the imaging once a staining is done.
 It is present in this repository.
 Find the 'start_imaging_file.txt', and put the path to this file in the program.
 (The `start_imaging_file.txt` is a text file with a single number in it.
-If you make it from scratch put a `0`. `0` means no sample to image. `1` means start imaging of the sample or sample number 1.
-Or another number if there are multiple samples.)
+If you make it from scratch put a `0`. `0` means no sample to image. `1` means start imaging of Chamber1, `2` means start imaging of Chamber2.)
   - For the `imaging_output_folder` specifiy the path were the images will be saved.
 The program will make a log file containing all details of that imaging round and experiment to the specified folder.
 It is a pickeled python dictionary that can be opened with: `pickle.load(open('<path to file>', 'rb)`

 - The pump needs to know which side is the input port and which is the output port.
 At the moment this is hardcoded and needs to be changed manually.
 In the ROBOFISH folder open the `FISH2_functions.py` file, change it and save:
   - For the Tecan Cavro XE1000 pump: In line 348 you can change the input port.
 The input port is the port that is connected to the RunningBuffer.
-If the Running buffer is connected left and the rescervoir right, set the `'in_port equal'` to `'lef'`, like: `self.pump.init(in_port='left', init_speed = 20)` If your ports are mirrored  set `in_port` equal to `'right'`.
+If the Running buffer is connected left and the rescervoir right, set the `'in_port'` equal to `'lef'`, like: `self.pump.init(in_port='left', init_speed = 20)` If your ports are mirrored  set `in_port` equal to `'right'`.
   - For the Tecan Cavro XCalibur pump: In line 372 set direction equal to `'Z'` if the RunningBuffer is connected to the left port and the reservoir to the the right, like: `direction='Z'`.
 If your ports are mirrored set `direction` equal to `'Y'`.

 - Now initiate the system by calling: `F2 = FISH2_functions.FISH2(db_path, imaging_output_folder, start_imaging_file_path, system_name='ROBOFISH')`